State Guide

 Primary reporting agency

-Kentucky crime statistics are compiled annually by the Kentucky State Police through its Uniform Crime Reporting Program, with 2022 being the most recent year of complete statewide data at the time of this writing.
-Rates vary significantly by region: Jefferson County (Louisville) and Fayette County (Lexington) account for a disproportionate share of total violent crime reports, while many rural counties — particularly in western and south-central Kentucky — report very low per-capita rates.
+Kentucky crime statistics are compiled annually by the Kentucky State Police through its Uniform Crime Reporting Program.
+Rates vary significantly by region: Jefferson County (Louisville) and Fayette County (Lexington) account for a disproportionate share of total violent crime reports, while many rural counties report very low per-capita rates.
 When using criminal record searches, specifying the county and a rough date range will return far more useful results than a statewide name query alone.

 Public records law

 Court records in Kentucky are governed separately by the Kentucky Rules of Civil Procedure and the Supreme Court's administrative orders.
-Some record types — including domestic violence protective order filings and sealed criminal expungements under KRS 431.073 — will not appear in any public search.
 Kentucky's 2016 expungement reforms significantly expanded eligibility for sealing certain felony convictions, so a clean court record does not necessarily mean no prior contact with the criminal justice system.

 Official public record sources in Kentucky